Hoya Summer High School Sessions are full, but our Pre-College Online Program is wide open. Study anywhere, anytime, at your own pace.

 Program Format & Subject Areas

-As a student in the Washington & the World Academy, you'll spend your day immersed in a blend of classroom lectures, field trips, hands-on activities, and group discussions.
-Throughout the course of the week, you'll have the opportunity to explore the following subject areas:
+As a student in the Washington & the World Academy, you'll spend your day immersed in a blend of classroom lectures, activities, and group discussions.
+Throughout the week, you'll have the opportunity to explore subject areas such as these:

 The evolution of Washington’s engagement with the world